Puritan Records: Legacy

 Like the products of its parent, Puritan records are relatively scarce, although they are more common than Paramounts.
 None of the country or Downhome blues for which Paramount is now famous appeared on Puritan.
 It was devoted to popular and dance selections, made by usual suspect orchestras based in New York City such as those of Ben Selvin, Joseph Samuels, Nathan Glantz, Eddie Davis (working out of Mike Markel's orchestra), Harry Yerkes and so forth.
 A large part of Puritan's release schedule was also carried on more common labels such as Plaza Music's Banner Records or scarcer imprints such as Broadway and Triangle.
 Puritan is a desirable imprint for some collectors and it is of value in the light it sheds on Paramount; from a discographical standpoint it is of interest as so many aspects of Puritan's release schedule remain unresolved.
 However, nothing on Puritan enters into the high dollar value accorded to the country and blues releases on Paramount proper, though certain items, such by Lucille Hegamin, King Oliver, Ford Dabney, W. C. Handy and some early Fletcher Henderson and Duke Ellington titles, are not negligible in that regard.

 Quality of sound tends to vary on Puritan.
 BD&M pressings sound better, but are more fragile, whereas NYRL Wisconsin pressings are more durable, but are noisier owing to the high amount of filler in the shellac formula.

-In 1972, an independent label named Puritan, devoted to acoustic guitarists and bluegrass music, was established in Evanston, Illinois.
-It used the same typeface, label and logo design as later Puritan issues of the 1920s, but it bore no other relationship to the earlier label.
+In 1972, record collector Dave Samuelson licensed the name for an independent label devoted to American roots and bluegrass music.
+It used the same typeface, label and logo design as later Puritan issues of the 1920s, but bore no other relationship to the earlier label.
+Originally based in Evanston, Illinois, it moved to Battle Ground, Indiana in 1975 and ceased operations in 1981.